Installing Xastir on a Windows System using VMware Player

 Please note: The virtual machine in this zip file was created on 29 July 2008, and by the time you download it it might be somewhat behind the times.
 You should definitely update the system according to the instructions in the section Get Operating System Updates soon after you are up and running.
 Furthermore, the version of xastir might similarly be outdated by the time you download the file, and you should also update it by following the instructions in the section Updating xastir as soon as possible after you've got everything working.

-This virtual machine provides a version of xastir that has been built with all optional libraries except GDAL and festival, has all development headers and libraries needed to build Xastir, and a Git checkout of Xastir's source code so that you can keep Xastir up-to-date with little effort.
+This virtual machine provides a version of xastir that has been built with all optional libraries except festival, has all development headers and libraries needed to build Xastir, and a Git checkout of Xastir's source code so that you can keep Xastir up-to-date with little effort.

 This virtual machine uses the "Xubuntu" linux distribution http://www.xubuntu.com/.
 Xubuntu is a somewhat minimalist version of Ubuntu that uses the Xfce desktop environment instead of the more popular Gnome or KDE desktops provided by Ubuntu and Kubuntu.
 This distribution is particularly targeted at bringing a useful Linux desktop environment to users of old, slow computers with very little memory --- and since VMware makes your regular computer share its resources with the virtual machine, this seemed an appropriate choice.